-What is text-to-speech?
+What is neural text-to-speech?

 Bing Speech was decommissioned on October 15, 2019.
 If your applications, tools, or products are using the Bing Speech APIs or Custom Speech, we've created guides to help you migrate to the Speech service.

 Asynchronous synthesis of long audio - Use the Long Audio API to asynchronously synthesize text-to-speech files longer than 10 minutes (for example audio books or lectures).
 Unlike synthesis performed using the Speech SDK or speech-to-text REST API, responses aren't returned in real time.
 The expectation is that requests are sent asynchronously, responses are polled for, and that the synthesized audio is downloaded when made available from the service.
-Only custom neural voices are supported.

-Neural voices - Deep neural networks are used to overcome the limits of traditional speech synthesis with regards to stress and intonation in spoken language.
+Platform neural voices - Deep neural networks are used to overcome the limits of traditional speech synthesis with regard to stress and intonation in spoken language.
 Prosody prediction and voice synthesis are performed simultaneously, which results in more fluid and natural-sounding outputs.
 Neural voices can be used to make interactions with chatbots and voice assistants more natural and engaging, convert digital texts such as e-books into audiobooks, and enhance in-car navigation systems.
 With the human-like natural prosody and clear articulation of words, neural voices significantly reduce listening fatigue when you interact with AI systems.
-For a full list of neural voices, see supported languages.
+For a full list of platform neural voices, see supported languages.

 Sample code for text-to-speech is available on GitHub.
 These samples cover text-to-speech conversion in most popular programming languages.